Get started with Loose Watercolor Landscapes

 The Paper:

-There are many types and brands of water color paper.
-They can be quite expensive.
-Things to consider include, what is the paper made of, what weight/thickness is the paper and is the surface rough or smooth.
+There are many types and brands of watercolor paper.
+Things to consider include what the paper is made of, what weight/thickness it is, is it internally or externally sized, and whether the surface is rough or smooth.

-1. the best watercolor paper is 100% cotton - it warps less than wood pulp paper when you add water or wet paint
+1. The best watercolor paper is 100% cotton - it warps less than wood pulp paper.

-2. try to use paper that is at least 300 grams per square metre (140 pounds), thinner paper is cheaper but it will buckle as you add water and wet paint
+2. I prefer paper that is at least 300 grams per square meter (140 pounds).
+Thinner paper is cheaper but will buckle as you add water and wet paint.

-3. watercolor paper is available with different surface textures - rough (= cold pressed), smooth (= hot pressed) and NOT (slightly textured surface), for looser styles rough surfaces are good.
+4. Watercolor paper is available with different surface textures: rough (= cold pressed), smooth (= hot pressed), and NOT (slightly textured surface).
+Rough surfaces are good for looser styles.

 Brushes:

 I use just one brush, a small mop brush.
-Some people have a large collection with many different types of brushes but I like to keep things simple.
-When choosing a brush - always choose a brush that is made for watercolor not oil painting or acrylic or anything else.
-Many watercolor brushes are made from natural hair, if you prefer you can also get high quality synthetic brushes.
+Some people have a large collection of many different brushes, but I like to keep things simple.
+When choosing a brush, always choose a brush made for watercolor, not oil painting, acrylic, or anything else.
+Many watercolor brushes are made from natural hair, but if you prefer, you can also get high-quality synthetic brushes.
+I prefer synthetic brushes.

 Some examples of my watercolor landscapes: